3db/3db/docs_src/usage/quickstart.rst

 The first step is to declare the inference model that will be evaluated by 3DB by filling in a configuration under the ``inference`` keyword.
 The ``module``, ``class`` and ``args`` keywords tell 3DB how to instantiate the prediction model.
-Below are examples how to instantiate a pre-trained ResNet-50 classifier and a pretrained object detection model respectively:
+Below are examples showing how to instantiate a pre-trained ResNet-50 classifier and a pretrained object detection model, respectively:

 .. tabs::